javiermcode/middleware-meteo/README.md

 A Dockerfile has been included.
 It requires a mongodb running with the database and credentials specified in application.properties.

 ## Logging
+Logging aspect was created to trace the controller requests and responses.
 Logs are sent out to console and /var/log directory.
 It can be customized in application.properties

 ## Improvement points